onefastsnail/docker-development-images/README.md

-# Docker tools
+# Docker development images

-This repo simply contains the Dockerfiles to build the images we are using in our Dockerpress build.
-For now the commands reference onefastsnail's public images, will change to the Evermade vendor shortly.
+This repo simply contains the Dockerfiles to build the images to use during development.
+For now the commands reference my public found on Dockerhub.

 ### Node related commands